-7Michael Freer will typically serve as the Deputy Title IX Coordinator in situations when an Employee is either the Respondent or the Complainant.
+7The Director of Human Resources will typically serve as the Deputy Title IX Coordinator in situations when an Employee is either the Respondent or the Complainant.

 Any Complaints involving conduct of the President and Dean should immediately be reported to an Officer of the Board of Trustees, whose contact information can be found on the Board of Trustees page of the Law School Catalog.